Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color of your hydrangeas.

 A 2 – 3” layer of compost around the root ball will add nourishment and help to conserve moisture.
 Hydrangeas aren’t drought-tolerant plants so you should be watering them anyway!

-Applying this is a slow process when it comes to changing the color – don’t expect immediate results.
+Applying this is a slow process when it comes to Hydrangea color change – don’t expect immediate results.
 However, the results are long-lasting but an acidifier will need to be applied in subsequent years to keep the color blue(ish).
 It’s not a 1 season deal and your hydrangea stays blue.

 I did this 3 times a year in temperate coastal California because the hydrangeas have a long bloom time here.
 If you’re in a cold climate, you may only have to do it 2 times a year.